Best of 2021 soundtracks: Santhosh Narayanan, Anirudh Ravichander and Sachin-Jigar shine

 Neeye Oli, Sarpatta Parambarai

 Not the Tamil-only version sung by Santhosh Narayanan, but the end-credits version featuring Tamil Canadian rapper Shan.
-Coiling around Shan’s superb English rap and Arivu’s Tamil lyrics rapped by another Tamil-Canadian, Navz-4, are crunchy guitars and majestic horns that create a solid workout song.
+Coiling around Shan’s superb English rap and Arivu’s Tamil lyrics rapped by another Tamil-Canadian, Navz-47, are crunchy guitars and majestic horns that create a solid workout song.

 Also read: